dandan950/Project-Data-Science-in-Bioinformatics-/README.md

   * `workflow/envs/mapping.yaml`: is the environment

 # How to Run
-we use `main.py` to run, `main.py` could connect snakefile, pangolin and could display result.
+we use `main.py` to run, `main.py` could connect snakefile, pangolin and display result.</br>
+Before you run, please make sure your computer install python
 ```
 python3 main.py
 ```